 Papua New Guinea (PNG) is an independent state in the South Pacific.
-The country includes the eastern half of New Guinea, comprising 85 per cent of the total area, and over 600 smaller islands.
+The country includes the eastern half of New Guinea, comprising 85 per cent of the total area and over 600 smaller islands.
 The total land area is 462,840 sq km and the coastline extends for 5,152 km.
-The population is 5,190,786 (2000 Census), with a population density of 11 persons per sq km.
+The population according to the year 2000 Census is 5,190,786 with a growth rate of approximately 2.7 per cent per annum the population is estimated to be 6,296,873 in 2006.

-PNG is divided into 20 provinces as follows:
+PNG is divided into twenty provinces as follows:

 Province Population Province Population

-Western 153,304 Eastern Highlands (EHP) 432,972
+Western 153,304 Eastern Highlands 432,972

-Gulf 106,898 Morobe 539,404
+Gulf 106,893 Morobe 539,404

 Central 183,983 Madang 365,106

-National Capital District (NCD) 254,158 East Sepik (ESP) 343,181
+National Capital District 254,158 East Sepik 343,181

-Milne Bay 210,412 West Sepik (WSP 185,741
+Milne Bay 210,412 West Sepik 185,741

 Northern 133,065 Manus 43,387

-Southern Highlands (SHP) 546,265 New Ireland (NIP) 118,350
+Southern Highlands 546,265 New Ireland 118,350

-Enga 295,031 East New Britain (ENB) 220,133
+Enga 295,031 East New Britain 220,138

-Western Highlands (WHP) 440,025 West New Britain (WNB) 184,508
+Western Highlands 440,025 West New Britain 184,508

-Chimbu 259,703 North Solomons (Bougainville) 175,160
+Chimbu 259,703 Bougainville [autonomous] 175,160

 (Source: Papua New Guinea 2000 Census.
-National Statistical Office.)
+National Statistical Office).

 PNG lies just below the equator.
 The islands and coral atolls are mostly of younger volcanic origin, but the mainland is a massive rugged cordillera, with wide alpine valleys.
 There are at least 100 volcanoes, many still active.
 The climate is tropical, with a northwest monsoon from December to March and a southeast monsoon from May to October.
-The terrain includes swamps, coastal lowlands, and rolling foothills, but is mostly rugged and mountainous.
+The terrain includes swamps, coastal lowlands and rolling foothills, but is mostly rugged and mountainous.
 Tropical and sub-tropical rainforests cover most of the country.
 The highest point is Mount Wilhelm (4,509m).
 Almost a quarter of the country is over 1,000m above sea level and temperatures can fall to below freezing in parts of the Highlands.

 The capital city is Port Moresby with a population of 250,000.
 Roads out of Port Moresby do not connect with other major centres, so air transport is essential for travel.
 The government operates a national radio station and a network of provincial stations.
 Funding problems and non-payment of power bills have taken some of the regional radio stations off the air.
 There is one private commercial station and several church-run radio stations.
 Two daily newspapers are foreign owned.
 A weekly newspaper in Tok Pisin is church-owned.
 There is one national television channel, though reception is poor in many places because of the mountainous terrain.
 Telephones are available in urban areas along with Internet links.
-A mobile cellular phone network is being developed.
+A mobile cellular phone network exists and is being developed.
 Communications equipment is sometimes dysfunctional due to environmental conditions or vandalism.
-The local currency is the kina with a value at the beginning of 2004 of US\$0.30 and Aus\$0.40.
+The average annual income is US\$560 (World Bank, World Development Indicators, 2006).
+The local currency is the kina with a value at the beginning of 2007 of US\$0.33 and Aus\$0.43.